Company Page

 Confidence Level: High

-This Ethoscore reflects documented patterns in Apple’s responses to accountability-related incidents, not product quality, innovation, or brand perception.
+This score summarizes documented response patterns associated with Apple in the public record.
+It does not evaluate product quality, innovation, market success, or brand perception.

-• Lower recurrence of unresolved issue categories relative to peers
+• Lower documented recurrence of unresolved issue categories relative to peers in the current dataset

-The score does not imply perfection or absence of risk.
+This score does not imply perfection or the absence of risk.

 What This Score Represents

-The score synthesizes Apple’s organizational response behavior across:
+The score synthesizes Apple’s documented incident-and-response surface area across:

 • Antitrust and competition scrutiny